Shinnecock Indian Nation: Federal recognition

+Avery Dennis Sr., also known as Chief Eagle Eye was a proponent of Shinnecock sovereignty.
 The Shinnecock were recognized by the United States government in October 2010 after a more than 30-year effort, which included suing the Department of Interior.
 The Acting Principal Deputy Assistant Secretary of Indian Affairs, George T. Skibine issued the final determination of the tribe's recognized status on June 13, 2010.

 The first Secretary of the Interior to visit the Shinnecock Indian Reservation was Sally Jewell, who visited in 2015.
 She was joined by Kevin K. Washburn, the Assistant Secretary of Indian Affairs.
 One of the purposes of the visit was to highlight renewable energy initiatives.

 Reservation

 The Shinnecock Indian Reservation is a self-governing reservation.
 By 1859, the current borders of 800 acre were established.